kwameopareasiedu/react-simple-widgets/README.md

 - [useWindowBreakpoints](src/utils/use-window-breakpoints/use-window-breakpoints-usage.md) - A hook which provides the window width category data according to [Bootstrap's breakpoints](https://getbootstrap.com/docs/5.1/layout/breakpoints/#available-breakpoints)

-- [useGrowableList](src/utils/use-growable-list/use-growable-list-usage.md) - A hook which manages the state of growing list.
-Used with [GrowableItemsContainer](src/widgets/growable-items-container/growable-items-container-usage.md) to provide a load-more mechanism for a growing list
+- [useInfiniteList](src/utils/use-infinite-list/use-infinite-list-usage.md) - A hook which manages the state of an infinite list.
+Used with [InfiniteList](src/widgets/infinite-list/infinite-list-usage.md) to provide a load-more mechanism for said infinite list

 ## Utilities in this library